Home Loans For Pensioners On Centrelink In Australia

 • What types of Centrelink payments are you getting as a Centrelink pensioner (e.g, Age pension, DSP(Disability Support pension, carer payments)?

-• Do you have another source of income, including part-time work, rental income, etc.
+• Do you have another source of income, such as part-time work or rental income?

 • How much can you repay easily according to your monthly expenses?